 It's easy to assume that nonprofit organizations aren't exactly prime targets for a cyberattack.
 The truth is, cybercriminals don't have a guilty conscience about targeting charities, foundations, and other nonprofit organizations that have made it their mission to help make the world a better place.
-In fact, because nonprofits collect and store sensitive financial and personal data - including donor and member information and lists of program beneficiaries such as children students, seniors, patients, and grantees.
+In fact, because nonprofits collect and store sensitive financial an personal data - including donor and member information and lists of program beneficiaries such as children, students, seniors, patients, and grantees - they are particularly attractive and vulnerable targets.